 Import value for trade statistics purposes

 HMRC uses your import value to compile the UK’s trade statistics.
-You don’t need to complete a separate form to declare a value for trade statistics - you simply declare the value in Box 46 of the SAD or form C88.
+You do not need to complete a separate form to declare a value for trade statistics - you simply declare the value in box 46 of the SAD or form C88.

 Value for trade statistics when customs duty is chargeable

-Value for trade statistics when customs duty isn’t chargeable
+Value for trade statistics when customs duty is not chargeable

-If ad valorem customs duty isn’t chargeable on your goods, then the value to declare for trade statistics purposes will be based on the price paid or payable to the seller.
+If ad valorem customs duty is not chargeable on your goods, then the value to declare for trade statistics purposes will be based on the price paid or payable to the seller.
 However, a number of adjustments must be made.

 The following items should be added to the price paid or payable when calculating the value for trade statistics: